 Yoga and meditation go together.
-While yoga helps to strengthen the physical being, meditation helps unite the individual self with the cosmic consciousness that is a higher form of consciousness or the universal energy present everywhere.
+It helps to strengthen both physical and mental being, which as a result helps unite the individual self with the cosmic consciousness that is a higher form of consciousness or the universal energy present everywhere.
 Thousands of years before yoga and meditation became popular in the Western countries, India discovered and practiced them.

 Best Yoga Ashrams in India

 There are many Yoga Ashrams in India which strive towards healing the mind as well as the body.
 The ashrams range from five-star accommodations to basic dwellings, but each one offers the path to enlightenment for the spiritual seekers.
-So whether it is a Guru that you are in search of, or a long stretch away from the maddening race of life, or just some peace and tranquility, in no particular order, here are 10 renowned and Best Yoga Ashrams in India and probably the best meditation place in India.
+So whether it is a Guru that you are in search of or a long stretch away from the maddening race of life or just some peace and tranquility, pack up your bags along with your yoga mats for your trip to the Yoga Ashrams in India.

-The Art of Living International Ashram is one of the best Ashrams in India.
+The Art of Living International Ashram is one of the Best Ashrams in India.
 It is renowned worldwide for its stress-elimination and self-development programs based mainly on breathing techniques, meditation, and yoga.
 Founded by H.H.
 Sri Sri Ravi Shankar in 1982, the Art of Living is a voluntary organization that also undertakes various initiatives aimed at uplifting humanity and enhancing the quality of life.
 It is located in the Silicon City of South India, Bengaluru in the Panchagiri hills, i.e. 36 kilometers southwest of the capital city.

 The Vishalakshi Mantap is the focal point of the ashram, which is an architectural marvel.
 The Mantap known for its intricate craftsmanship, stunning illumination, and elegant décor was built with the dedicated efforts of 7,000 workers and volunteers.
 The glass dome that tops the building is adorned with a magnificent ‘Kalash’ which is 15 feet 3 inches high and also the tallest in Asia.
 Sri Sri has best described the feeling one gets when inside the Mantap as ‘coming into the lap of the Mother Goddess.’
 No one has yet been able to resist falling in love with the beautiful Mantap, which is a treat for both the eyes and the heart.